AdrienHorgnies/bcqueue/README.md

   Once this step is done, the transactions definitely leaves the queue.
 - The first and second steps are mutually exclusive and follow each other without interruption.

-The transactions arrive according to a MAP process defined by *C*, *D* and *omega*.
-The "transactions selection" step service time is defined by a Phase-Type process defined by *S* and *beta*.
-The "block mining" step service time is defined by a Phase-Type process defined by *T* and *alpha*.
+The queue comes in two version : M/M/1 (CLI option `--mm1`) or MAP/PH/1 (CLI option `--mapph1`).

 ## Parameters

+All parameters must be provided in a folder :
+- Either named "parameters" in the directory where you run the script.
+- Or the folder path is given as the first command line argument.

+All parameters are defined in their own csv file with the name of the parameter as the filename plus the extension `.csv`.
+For examples, see the `parameters` folder this repository contains.

+Both versions of the queue requires the following parameters :

+- b : The max number of transactions a block can contain.
+- tau : The time at which the simulation stops recording new transactions.

+The M/M/1 queue requires the following parameters :

+- lambda : The expected interarrival time.
+- mu1 : The expected "transactions selection" duration.
+- mu2 : The expected "block mining" duration.

 The MAP/PH/1 queue requires the following parameters :

 - C : Square matrix to generate the MAP process (non-absorbing transitions).
-- D : Square matrix to generate the MAP process (absorbing transitions).
+- D : Square matrix, same size as C, to generate the MAP process (absorbing transitions).
 - omega : Vector of the stationary probabilities of the initial state of the MAP process.
 - S : Square matrix to generate the PH process for the block selection.
-- beta : Vector of the absorbing transitions probabilities for block selection.
+- beta : Vector of the absorbing transitions probabilities for block selection (length equal to one side of S).
 - T : Square matrix to generate the PH process for the block mining.
-- alpha : Vector of the absorbing transitions probabilities for block mining.
+- alpha : Vector of the absorbing transitions probabilities for the block mining (length equal to one side of T).

-                                                       S=[[-10, 0],
-                                                          [0, -10]],
-                                                       b=[0.5, 0.5],
-                                                       T=[[-590, 0],
-                                                          [0, -590]],
-                                                       a=[0.5, 0.5],